cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Registration is the only stage in OPAQUE that requires a server-authenticated and confidential channel: either physical, out-of-band, PKI-based, etc.

-The client inputs its credentials, which includes its password and user identifier, and the server inputs its parameters, which includes its private key and other information.
+The client inputs its credentials, which include its password and user identifier, and the server inputs its parameters, which include its private key and other information.

 The client output of this stage is a single value `export_key` that the client